FrankLawrence/Obsidian-Vault/University/Secure Programming/SP Defenses.md

 > **Attack**: Overwrite `len` so `reply`+`len` skips over the `retaddr` and write leaks it.
 Compute ROP addresses and use in the second iteration.

 ## Attack against ASLR
-- Leak addresses OR use side channel or oracles to recover complete address space layout
+- Leak addresses OR use [[Side Channel Attacks]] or oracles to recover complete address space layout
-- Typically ASLR only randomizes the base address of each part of the address space (code+globals, stack, heap).
+- Typically [[ASLR]] only randomizes the base address of each part of the address space (code+globals, stack, heap).
 If we know one pointer, *we know them all*
 # Control Flow Integrity (CFI)
 - limits possible targets for indirect branches, such as
 	- returns from functions